-Private/Out-of-State Transfer Exempt
+Private/Out-of-State Transfer Exempt\

-Students who transfer from a regionally accredited college or university and have earned at least three semester hours of college level credit in a designated college core class, are exempt upon entry.
+Students who transfer from a public or private regionally accredited college or university and have earned at least three semester hours of college level credit in a designated college core class, are exempt upon entry.
 These credits must be verified by an official transcript.

-Veteran Exempt
+Veteran Exempt\